 First, you need a large pot to heat the moonshine mash in.
 Next, you need a condenser.
 This is a container of water and ice that collects and cools alcohol steam, extracting it from the mash.
 Finally, you'll need a jar or other glass container to receive the distilled alcohol.
 These items can all generally be found at any cooking or hardware store.

-How you create your moonshine mash will have a major impact on the final result in both flavor and quality.
+How you craft your moonshine mash recipe will have a major impact on the final result in both flavor and quality.

 Here's how to make moonshine mash: